Chapter 2:

 “Oh, I think I found it.”

-I looked over and had a glance at what she grabbed.
+I looked over and glanced at what she grabbed.
 Sadly for me, my luck must have really run out today.
-She was holding one of my Yuri manga I got.
+She was holding one of my yuri manga I had gotten.

 “Oh wow, this is definitely not the Weekly Skip,” Sawa said while flipping through the pages.

 I quickly jumped at her to try to get her to drop it.
-I ended up landing entirely on top of her, she did drop the manga though, so half of what I was planning to achieve.
+I ended up landing entirely on top of her.
+She did drop the manga, though, so half of what I was planning to achieve was done.

 “I’m not doing anything.”